 Exam accommodations can be provided by instructors directly outside of the DPRC.
 If however, it is determined that taking the exam in the DPRC’s Exam Room is the best way to implement your accommodations, please review the following practices to schedule with us to ensure necessary access to all accommodations for that exam.
 Please note that late requests may require rescheduling of the exam.
 In all cases, when exams are rescheduled, DPRC will need the instructor’s approval prior to confirming the rescheduled exam appointment.

 The Student Conduct Code applies to all DPRC proctored exams.
 Academic dishonesty during an exam may result in immediately stopping the exam and notifying the instructor.
 Instructors can refer to the student to the Office of Student Conduct (OSC) in Student Affairs/Enrollment Management.
 Please note that the OSC does not influence grade decisions, but rather administers the Student Conduct Procedure, in accordance with Executive Order 1098.

 Please contact the Testing Assistants, at (415) 405-3729 for cancellations, rescheduling of exams, or scheduling pop quizzes.
 For any other scheduling concerns or questions, contact Kasey Deems, Exam Accommodations Coordinator at (415) 338-6356.

 - Request Alternative Testing in your Accommodations for your courses in the current term.
 This will send a Faculty Notification Letter via email to your instructor notifying them you are eligible for exam accommodations.
 NOTE: Any changes to exam accommodations requires prior approval by a DPRC specialist and may take up to two (2) weeks to be applied to scheduled exams.
 Changes to your accommodations will not occur during an exam.

-- List all the exams for a single course on one form, including the final exam.
+- Schedule all the exams for a single course, including the final exam.